 2. Gossamer Gear Mariposa 60

-Weighing in at just over 2 pounds – less than half the weight of traditional aluminum-frame overnight packs – the Gossamer Gear Mariposa 60 ($225 on Gossamer Gear’s website) boasts an impressive carrying capacity for its weight class and a fantastic internal organization system that makes the most of its slender frame.
+Weighing in at just over 2 pounds – less than half the weight of traditional aluminum-frame overnight packs – the Gossamer Gear Mariposa 60 ($270 on Gossamer Gear’s website or more with optional add-ons like the $18 shoulder strap pocket) boasts an impressive carrying capacity for its weight class and a fantastic internal organization system that makes the most of its slender frame.

 3. Hyperlite Mountain Gear 3400 Southwest